ai4eu/tutorials/openml_data_integration/protobuf_generator/README.md

 ```
 # 3. Edit output file content
 In file `utils.py`, line 23 to 35 are the content written in `.proto` file.
 If you want to modify, please do it here.
-You can also modify the `package` or `objc_class_prefix` in the 4 first lines.
+You can also modify the `objc_class_prefix` in the 4 first lines.

 <br/> If you have any issue or trouble, please contact `htran@know-center.at.`